TITLE 35: ENVIRONMENTAL PROTECTION

 CHAPTER I: POLLUTION CONTROL BOARD

-a) During the daytime hours that cover the period after sunrise and before sunset, no person shall cause or allow any explosive blasting conducted on any Class C land other than land used as specified by LBCS Codes 8300 and 8520 so as to allow the emission of sound to any receiving Class A or B land which exceeds the allowable outdoor C-weighted sound levels, measured with the slow dynamic characteristic, specified in the following table, when measured at any point, of reasonable interference with the use of such receiving Class A or B land.
+a) During the daytime hours that cover the period after sunrise and before sunset, a person must not cause or allow any explosive blasting conducted on any Class C land, other than land used as specified by LBCS Codes 8300 and 8500, to allow the sound emissions to any receiving Class A or B land that exceeds the allowable outdoor C-weighted sound levels specified in the following table, when measured with slow dynamic characteristic at any point within the receiving Class A or B land.

 Allowable Outdoor C-Weighted Sound Exposure Levels in Decibels of Explosive Blasting Sounds Emitted to Receiving Class A or B Land from Any Class C Land other than Land Used as Specified by LBCS Code 8300 or 8500